Bhavani-24/M3_Wiper_Control_Systems/1_Requirements/README.md

 ## What
 - A windshield wiper system comprises a wiper drive and two wiper arms.

 ## When
+- The wiper starts to turn on, the wiper motor will rotate the crank arm and this will make the connecting rods pull and push each other.

 ## Where
+- wiper blade is a device used to remove rain,dust particles,snow ice...etc.

 ## Who
+- wiper system is used to clean windscreen sufficiently to provide visibility to drive all the times.

 ## How
+- Windshield wipers are operated by an electric motor.The electric motor is attached to a worm gear, which transmits the necessary force to a long rod that sets the wiper arms in motion.
+When the wiper switch is in the off position, the wiper will not function.
+When the wiper switch is in low-speed mode, the wiper will work at low speed.
+Accordingly, when the wiper switch is in high-speed mode, the wiper will work at a fairly high speed.

 # SWOT Analysis